Direct In

 Power supply requirements:

 Recommended: 18v for best results.
-It works fine with 9v, but that might (possibly) allow
+It works fine with 9v, but 18v gives more headroom.

 Skreddy pedals use the industry standard Boss/Roland style power supplies, which have